Wiki · Concept · Last reviewed June 25, 2026

 Code without comprehension.
 The clearest risk is that the builder cannot explain or maintain the system they have shipped.
 When failures occur, they may only be able to prompt again.

 Dependency hallucination.
 A model may suggest nonexistent, abandoned, malicious, or wrong packages.
+Research on package hallucinations in code-generating LLMs found that fabricated package names can create software-supply-chain risk.
 In production contexts, package names and install commands should be treated as supply-chain inputs, not harmless text.

 Local maximum loops.
 The user may keep prompting until the visible behavior seems right while hidden tests, edge cases, maintainability, accessibility, and data integrity degrade.